 How much power should I use?

 Because this technology is fairly new, it’s always recommended to refer to scientific studies.
 The vast majority of studies conducted with this technology utilize current within the 0.5 – 2.0mA range, as do our products.
-In our research, it seems that currents below 0.5mA may not produce noticeable results, while currents above 2mA have not yet been researched thoroughly enough to prove safe and efficient.
+In our research it seems that current levels below 0.5mA (milliamps) may not produce noticeable results, while levels above 2mA do not have enough clinical research to be considered acceptable and safe.
 Depending on the application, it is generally understood that when higher levels of current are used (i.e. 2mA vs 0.5mA) during a tDCS sessions, the stimulation will produce greater effects (link).

 How do I know where to position the electrodes?

 The great thing about tDCS is that there’s not just one placement!
 Research has shown that tDCS can produce a variety of affect depending on what areas of the brain are stimulated.
-To learn more about the different positions, you should familiarize yourself with position codes, such as the International 10-20 System (link).
-As you research different montages (or tDCS placements), you will refer to this chart to understand what placement the author is discussing.
-While it is easy to visually estimate electrode placement based on the International 10-20 System, or by using online guides (such as the ones listed on our tDCS Placements page), precise positioning is recommended.
+To learn more about the different positions, you should familiarize yourself with positioning codes, such as the International 10-20 System.
+As you begin researching different montages (aka electrode placements), it will help to refer to the 10-20 chart to understand what locations the author is discussing.
+While it is easy to visually estimate electrode placement based on the International 10-20 System, or by using online tDCS montage guides, precise positioning is recommended.
 Precise positioning involves measuring distances on your head using anatomical landmarks.
 A good guide on this can be found here.
 It’s also good to familiarize yourself with the names and basic functions of the various cortexes of the brain.
 The more you know, the more you grow!